Tuesday, August 30

 • Wood Duck

 5. Ducks are very social and love to be in large groups.
-A group of ducks are called a flock of ducks, a raft of ducks, a team of ducks, or a waddling of ducks.
+A group of ducks is called a flock of ducks, a raft of ducks, a team of ducks, or a waddling of ducks.

 6. A baby duck is called a duckling.
 A male duck is called a drake.
 A female duck is called a hen.